LandazuriPaul/nest-react/CONTRIBUTING.md

 Other IDEs and text editors usually offer similar features to help you ensure that the code is automatically formatted the way Prettier expects.

 ### TypeScript

-This boilerplate codebase is written in [TypeScript](https://www.typescriptlang.org/) as a JavaScript superset to help detect type errors much faster and maintain consistent code.

 VS Code and WebStorm both fully support TypeScript natively.
 For [Vim / NeoVim](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support#vim), here are some tools to help you with the syntax highlighting and syntax error detections, etc.: